jindac/mvp/_PRESS-RELEASE.md

 ## Closing and Call to Action ##
   > Wrap it up and give pointers where the reader should go next.

+  Decks should be persisted in the database rather them just stored in memory.